DawidDziekan/fastapi_group_project/README.md

 1. Create '.env' file in 'fastapi_app' folder.
 2. Next, in CL write : poetry shell
-3. Cornfirme by ENTER buttom
+3. Confirme by ENTER buttom
 4. Next , in CL write : poetry install
-5. Cornfirme by ENTER buttom
+5. Confirme by ENTER buttom
 6. Then go to 'fastapi_group_project\fastapi_app' and  to create tables in db type in CL: alembic upgrade head
-7. Cornfirme by ENTER buttom
+7. Confirme by ENTER buttom
 8. Type in CL cd..
-9. Cornfirme by ENTER buttom
+9. Confirme by ENTER buttom
-10. To enter the correct folder in CL type : cd fastapi_app
+10. To enter the correct folder in CL type : cd docs
-11. Cornfirme by ENTER buttom
+11. Confirme by ENTER buttom
+12. Then, type in CL: .\make.bat html
+13. Confirme by ENTER buttom
+14. Type in CL cd..
+15. Confirme by ENTER buttom
+16. To enter the correct folder in CL type : cd fastapi_app
+17. Confirme by ENTER buttom
-12. To run API server type in CL: uvicorn main:app --host localhost --port 8000 --reload
+18. To run API server type in CL: uvicorn main:app --host localhost --port 8000 --reload
-13. Cornfirme by ENTER buttom
+19. Confirme by ENTER buttom
-14. Open a web browser and go to: http://localhost:8000/docs.
+20. Open a web browser and go to: http://localhost:8000/docs.

 ## MANUAL